Understanding the ON Field Mechanism

 Your business may require to automatically set or override certain data on subscriptions and items or on invoices and invoice line items.
 Think of specific information that you want to display on the final invoice, or that is necessary to make your billing process work.

 To this end, JustOn features a mechanism to copy field values from source objects to subscriptions and items during subscription building or to invoices and invoice line items during invoice runs.
-The feature is based on custom fields whose API names with
+The feature is based on custom fields whose API names start with

 ON_ - hence, it is referred to as ON field mechanism.